benresonance-star/Task-Checker/specification.md

 > - **Administrative Session Controls**: User management interface with 'Deactivate Current Task' (ShieldOff) and 'Clear Users Session List' (Eraser) buttons using custom in-app modals for all users.
 > - **Two-Stage Project Deletion**: Secure deletion workflow with a secondary 'Last Chance' warning and complete cloud storage cleanup.
 > - Multi-format Import/Export (JSON, ZIP, CSV). **Hide Export on mobile.**
-> - Intelligent Plain Text parser for hierarchical lists.
+|> - Intelligent Plain Text parser for hierarchical lists.
-> - **Branding Console**: Floating, resizable HUD for live-adjusting brand colors and corner radii with real-time sync.
+|> - **Branding Console**: Floating, resizable HUD for live-adjusting brand colors and corner radii with real-time sync and iterative snapshot updates.
+|> - **Dynamic Versioning**: Link the UI version display directly to the `version` field in `package.json`.
-> - Personalized UI Folding: Store section expand/collapse states in localStore for individual workspace control.
+|> - Personalized UI Folding: Store section expand/collapse states in localStore for individual workspace control.
 > - **Persistent Dashboard**: Implement a project-view layout with a collapsible metadata dashboard organized into Identification, Planning, and Building sections. **Optimize mobile layout with bordered Edit buttons and stacked controls.**
 > - **Add Logic Workflow**: Provide an "+ Add Checklist" modal to select and assign master templates to projects.
 > - **Online Documents**: Implement a project-specific file explorer with Firebase Storage integration, global search, and a recursive "Deep List" view mode.
 Grid view features "shapes only" icons (amber folders, blue files) for a modern feel.